 The power analyses presented were informed by previous SPN research.
 While there is a possibility that integrating Virtual Reality (VR) could reduce signal quality below typical standards, necessitating larger sample sizes to detect the expected effects, prior research (Tauscher et al., 2019) and our testing with the VR headset suggest this is unlikely.
 To assess the signal quality in this project, we recorded EEG data in one 32-trial block with the VR headset and one 32-trial block without it (same stimuli shown on a screen) for each participant after the main experiment.
 Signal quality was be assessed by the number of trials rejected based on the criteria outlined above.

 Ideally, we aim to find evidence of no significant difference in signal quality, rather than absence of evidence.
 However, as we lack a precise definition of what constitutes a meaningful difference in EEG signal quality, a non-significant difference in trial rejection (p > 0.05) will be considered sufficient to act as if no substantial differences exist.
 An initial signal quality analysis was conducted at N=24.
 Since the VR headset had potential to significantly degrade the EEG signal, it was crucial to identify this before collecting a larger sample.
 If signal quality had been compromised, we would have adjusted the analysis pipeline parameters to accommodate this reduction.
 Specifically, we planned to adjust the +/- 100 microvolt trial exclusion thresholds until trial exclusion aligns with the non-VR condition.
 Additionally, if there had been a 20% reduction in EEG signal quality with the VR headset, we would have increased the maximum sample size by 20% (to 144) and recalculate the look points for the sequential analysis.
-These adjustments were only planned made if there is a significant reduction in signal quality when using the VR headset and were ultimately unnecessary.
+These adjustments were only planned if there is a significant reduction in signal quality when using the VR headset and were ultimately unnecessary.
 The same pre-processing criteria as outlined above, were applied on the VR-headset on and Screen condition.
 There was no significant difference between trials removed when the participants were completing the task in VR with a headset (M = 97.46, min = 53.12, max = 100) and completing it on a screen (M = 98.76, min = 81.25, max = 100; W = 41.00, Z = -1.08, p = .289, r = -0.317)

 Frequency and amplitude are inversely related in EEG.
 Trial exclusion indirectly measured prevalence of high amplitude artifacts (which tend to be low frequency) but not of high frequency artifacts (which tend to be low amplitude).
 High amplitude artifacts can be increased by VR apparatus (Weber et al., 2021).
 We are less concerned about high frequency artifacts because 1) they are removed by the 25Hz low pass filter in our analysis pipeline, and 2) because the SPN is a low frequency signal.
 High frequencies were therefore unlikely to be confound that can explain observed SPN modulations.